saihaj/ShabadOSdocs/content/presenter/guides/integrating-closed-captioning-in-zoom-meetings.md

 1. In the Shabad OS controller, click the cog/gear to open the **Settings** window.
 2. Select **Closed Captioning** in the left pane.
 3. Where it says **Zoom API Token**, paste the URL from Zoom.
+4. Click anywhere outside the **Zoom API Token** text input to save changes.
+You will see a checkmark as an indication that the input was saved.

 <img src={shabadosZoomPanel} width={500} />